craic/arduino_power/README.md

 # Arduino Power

-** As of 2016/11/15 this is a work in progress - not quite ready for release **

 Projects involving the [Arduino](https://www.arduino.cc) family of microcontroller boards typically don't need any special power management circuitry.
 You connect a power source, the device boots, does it's job and then stops when the power is disconnected.
 Unlike a Raspberry Pi system, there is